-Chapter 7 Embed On Your Web
+Chapter 10 Embed On the Web

 After you create a chart or map, how do display it inside your website as an interactive visualization?
 Our goal is not a static picture, but a live chart or map that users can explore.
 This is an important question for beginners, since data visualizations are not valuable unless you can control where and how your work appears.
 This chapter walks you through the key steps.